Homemade No-Bake Protein Bars

 We use peanut butter for the recipe because it’s the cheapest option.
 You can use any other butter, coconut or almond butters for example.
 You can use seed butters if you have a nut allergy.
 If you have no peanut butter in your country, you can make your own – we’ve got a recipe here.

 This recipe is based on protein powder.
 We use it, again, because it’s cheap.
 It raises the protein content of the bars and it adds flavour.
 We use vanilla but you can use any type of protein powder you want as long as it has a flavour – if you use plain protein powder, your bars will come out plain.
-You can find a no-power protein bar recipe here.
+You can find a no-powder protein bar recipe here.

 If you are not a fan of protein powder or are not comfortable using it, you can still make the bars using this recipe here.
 You’ll just need to add extra flavour to the bars but they’ll still come out just as tasty (we use honey for sweetness).